JolleyLab/SlicerMedialSkeleton/README.md

 This extension provides ways to create medial skeletons using Voronoi with additional cleaning steps and the option to create synthetic skeleton by manually triangulating points.
-For example, the resulting synthetic skeleton can be used as a medial template alongside additional output parameter files to create Continuous Medial Representation (CM-Rep).
+For example, the resulting synthetic skeleton can be used as a medial template alongside additional output parameter files to create Continuous Medial Representations (CM-Rep).

 Further information regarding CM-Rep can be found at https://github.com/pyushkevich/cmrep